0x20/hackerspace-blueprint/3-meetings.md

 * they can bring smarter compromises
 * <http://en.wikipedia.org/wiki/Consensus>

 The required 100% consensus also means that a very small minority can block a decision.
 That is a desired feature but it comes with a responsibility.
 When a small minority or even an individual feels very strongly that a proposed decision is not correct they have the option to block a decision.
-This does not stop a decision but gives the opposers 1 week of time.
-During that week the minority has the task to convince fellow members of their viewpoint.
+This does not stop a decision completely because only the first meeting requires a full consensus.
+This means that the opposers need to use the time between the first and the second meeting to convince their fellow members of their viewpoint.

 ### Meeting 2

-The topic is discussed again but now a rough consensus of 80% is applied to reach a decision (<https://en.wikipedia.org/wiki/Rough_consensus>).
+The topic is discussed again but now a rough consensus of 80% is required to reach a decision (<https://en.wikipedia.org/wiki/Rough_consensus>).
 If the small minority of last week was not able to convince enough fellow members the decision will be passed with rough consensus of 80%.
 When their viewpoint makes enough sense to fellow members, critical mass must be found to reach a new compromise.
 All members joining the discussion must strive to reach the rough consensus, to build the compromise.
-Not doing so is not being excellent.

 ### Meeting 3